luckypoem/moesocks/README.md

 ### Enable TFO in your OS runtime.

-On Linux, you could check availability using:
+On Linux, you could check the availability of TFO using:

     cat /proc/sys/net/ipv4/tcp_fastopen